MyTurnyet/spftware-as-craft-blog/content/posts/patterns-that-grow-and-crumble.md

 **Rotating Ownership:** Move developers between teams periodically.
 Break knowledge silos and reveals where boundaries aren't clear.

 **Contract Tests:** Define module interfaces.
 Tests should fail if internal changes break contracts.
-Safe refactoring can be done with confidence.
+Refactor Safely with confidence.

-### The Real Difference
+#### The Real Difference

 These patterns aren't "better" in some absolute sense.
 They're better at tolerating change.